RichardSeverich/javascript-angular-sales/README.md

 ## License 📄

-- Copyright (c) 2019 by Easy-Code, Inc. All Rights Reserved.
+- Copyright (c) 2019 by Richard Severich, Inc. All Rights Reserved.
 - This software is the confidential and proprietary information of
-- Easy-Code, Inc. ("Confidential Information").
+- Richard Severich. ("Confidential Information").
 - You may not disclose such Confidential Information, and may only
 - use such Confidential Information in accordance with the terms of
-- the license agreement you entered into with Easy-Code.
+- the license agreement you entered into with Richard Severich.